Abineshgiriraj/CrediCheck/README.md

-# Predictive Modeling for Loan Eligibility Prediction
+# CrediCheck - Loan Eligibility Analyzer

 ## Overview
 This project focuses on building a machine learning model to predict loan eligibility based on applicant details.
 The model analyzes various factors like income, employment status, credit history, and loan amount to determine whether a loan application should be approved or denied.